 Being homeless is complex and a very different experience for every young person we support.

-No home, no bed, no security and no stability – being homeless affects every part of your life.
-It’s exhausting and affects every part of a vulnerable young person’s life.
+No home, no bed, no security and no stability – being homeless is exhausting and affects every part of a vulnerable young person’s life.
 No wonder they take risks to find somewhere to sleep.

 The physical toll of sleeping outside is one issue, but sleeping on a bus or ever-changing network of sofas and floors can be just as challenging.
-Young people's mental health issues like depression, anxiety or anorexia are easily made worse.
+Mental health issues like depression, anxiety or anorexia are easily made worse under these conditions.

 Homeless young people often don’t have access to enough affordable, nutritious food.
-60% of young people in our services reported that they had skipped meals, slept hungry and eaten less because they couldn’t afford to eat.
+60% of young people in our services told us they had skipped meals, slept hungry and eaten less because they couldn’t afford to eat.

 Youth unemployment in the UK is still almost three times higher than the rest of the population.
-Getting into work is particularly tough from disadvantaged young people facing extra challenges in their lives.
+Getting into work is particularly tough for disadvantaged young people facing extra challenges in their lives.